The Conducting Institute: Summer 2026

 [NEW in 2026!]
 Preparation Period

 Beginning in March 2026, all admitted participants will have access to weekly preparatory sessions taught by teaching assistants Kyle Haake and Ana Spasovska.
 Every week, two online office-hour sessions will be offered.
-These meetings are included in the program’s tuition and are available to both Full and Fundamentals participants.
+These meetings are included in the program’s tuition and are available to both Intensive and Fundamentals Category participants.
 Every participant is expected to attend at least one office hour session per week.

 Location